Cardholder's Guide March, 2015

-5. File does not include evidence that the College was reimbursed as the records indicate it should have been.
+6. File does not include evidence that the College was reimbursed from another party as the records indicate it should have been.
 Please provide a cashier's receipt, cash transmittal number, or copy of canceled check.

 FYI - Administrative Actions

-The pcard administration team is guided by standard operating procedures applied consistently to all cardholders.
-All cardholders will receive an initial email notification during the first week of the month reminding them that their records for the previous month must be submitted by the 12th.
-A following up email is sent to all cardholders the following week.
-Cardholders who have not submitted by the third week of the month, without prior notice of delay, will be sent another message which will warn of suspended privileges.
-Any cardholders remaining non-compliant by month end will receive notice that their cardholder privileges will be suspended pending successful resolution.
+The card administration team is guided by standard operating procedures applied consistently to all cardholders.
+Cardholders will receive an email notification during the first week of the month reminding them that their records for the previous month must be submitted by the 12th.
+Cardholders who cannot meet the time frame for a particular month are to provide notice of delay to the card administration team.

-The pcard administration team is authorized to act as follows to manage program compliance:
+The card administration team is authorized to act as follows to manage program compliance:

 Policy Infractions (i.e. personal, misuse)

 *2nd - Contact employee requesting immediate correction/ memo to supervisor and HR documenting infraction

 *3rd - Contact employee requesting immediate correction and notice of account termination (copy to supervisor and HR)/full disclosure to supervisor